jiaxinzhang2/jiaxinzhang2.github.io/_pages/about.md

 Before my doctoral studies, I received my B.S. in Mathematics from Peking University.
    Here is my [CV](https://jiaxinzhang2.github.io/assets/Curriculum_Vitae.pdf).

-* My research focuses on analysis, probability theory, and mathematical physics, particularly Schramm-Loewner evolutions (SLE) and their connections to mathematical conformal field theory (CFT).
-I am also interested in statistics and machine learning.
+* My research focuses on analysis, probability, and mathematical physics, with an interest in statistics and machine learning.

 Education
 ======